DL4Jets/DeepJetCore/README.md

 cd <your working dir>
 git clone https://github.com/DL4Jets/DeepJetCore
 cd DeepJetCore/environment
-./setupEnv.sh deepjetLinux3.conda
+./setup_djcenv.sh #opt: gpu
 ```
-For enabling gpu support add 'gpu' as an additional option to the last command.
+For enabling gpu support add 'gpu' (without quotes) as an additional option to the last command.
 This will take a while.
 Please log out and in again once the installation is finised.

 Compiling DeepJetCore